 5. Give the Benefit of the Doubt

 Don’t forget: These are your friends, people you actually like!
 Assume any mistakes or miscommunications that come up around money are just that — mistakes.
 Politely point out the error — or just let it balance itself out down the road.
 Sometimes, a $3 difference isn’t worth getting into a back-and-forth.
-After all, you have more exciting things to focus on — you’re on vacation, after all.
+You have more exciting things to focus on — you’re on vacation, after all.